Aramid Fibres

 Aramid fibers are another group of super-heros of the fiber world.
-Kevlar and Twaron, carbon fiber, Dyneema and Spectra all conjure up images of ultra strong materials that are elbowing out more conventional construction materials such as steel.
-Although not used in boats as ropes very much it is sometimes used in high end composite for sailboats and kayaks.
+Kevlar and other polyamides, all conjure up images of ultra strong materials that are elbowing out more conventional construction materials such as steel.
+Although not used in boats as ropes very much it is sometimes used in high end composite for sailboats and canoes or kayaks.
+Frontenac Outfitters' page on canoe materials and manufacturing processes.

 "Aramid" is formed from "aromatic polyamide".
 The US Federal Trade Commission defines Aramid Fibers as: